Bolesław V the Chaste: Second Mongol invasion

 Prince Daniel of Galicia was at the side of Bolesław as an ally of Hungary in the conflict with the Kingdom of Bohemia.
-In 1253 after the war with Bohemia, the relation between Bolesław and Daniel was good.
+In 1253, after the war with Bohemia, the relationship between Bolesław and Daniel was good.
 Daniel visited Kraków, where he met the papal legate Opizo, who wanted to crown him.
 The coronation finally took place at Drohiczyn on the Bug River.
-Bolesław and his sister Salomea supported this event, because they wanted Daniel and his principality to acquire the Latin rite.
+Bolesław and his sister Salomea supported this event because they wanted Daniel and his principality to acquire the Latin rite.
 The second Mongol invasion of Poland shattered those plans.

-In November 1259 the Mongols and Ruthenians invaded and destroyed Sandomierz, Lublin and Kraków; Bolesław fled to either Hungary or Sieradz, ruled by Leszek the Black.
-In February 1260 the Mongols left Lesser Poland, and Bolesław then returned to his lands.
-At this point his relations with Daniel of Galicia improved; in 1262 they signed a treaty in Tarnawa.
+In November 1259, the Mongols and Ruthenians invaded and destroyed Sandomierz, Lublin and Kraków; Bolesław fled to either Hungary or Sieradz, ruled by Leszek the Black.
+In February 1260, the Mongols left Lesser Poland, and Bolesław then returned to his lands.
+At this point, his relations with Daniel of Galicia improved; in 1262, they signed a treaty in Tarnawa.

-After Daniel's death in 1265 a Lithuanian-Russian army invaded and ravaged the Lesser Poland districts of Skaryszew, Tarczek, and Wiślica.
-During 1265−66 Bolesław fought against Daniel's son Shvarn and brother Vasilko Romanovich, who helped the Lithuanians in their invasion into Lesser Poland.
-On 19 June 1266 Shvarn was defeated at the Battle of Wrota.
+After Daniel's death in 1265, a Lithuanian-Russian army invaded and ravaged the Lesser Poland districts of Skaryszew, Tarczek, and Wiślica.
+During 1265−1266, Bolesław fought against Daniel's son Shvarn and brother Vasilko Romanovich, who helped the Lithuanians in their invasion of Lesser Poland.
+On 19 June 1266, Shvarn was defeated at the Battle of Wrota.
 The conflict ended in 1266, when Bolesław abandoned his expeditions to Yotvingia.

-In July 1273 the Lithuanians invaded Lublin.
-In retaliation, Leszek the Black organized an expedition to Yotvingia in December of that year.
-In 1278 the Lithuanians again invaded Lublin, and they clashed with Leszek's army at the Battle of Łuków.
+In July 1273, the Lithuanians invaded Lublin.
+In retaliation, Leszek the Black organised an expedition to Yotvingia in December of that year.
+In 1278, the Lithuanians again invaded Lublin, and they clashed with Leszek's army at the Battle of Łuków.

 Adoption of Leszek the Black

 Because Bolesław and his wife Kinga made a vow of chastity, their marriage was childless.
-In 1265 Bolesław adopted Leszek the Black as his heir.
-In 1273 Władysław Opolski organized a military expedition to Kraków, because he refused to accept the adoption.
-On 4 June the Battle of Bogucin Mały took place, where the army from Opole-Racibórz was defeated.
-At the end of October, Bolesław made a retaliatory expedition against Opole-Racibórz; however, the forces were limited only to destroy specific areas of the duchy.
-In 1274 Władysław and Bolesław V the Chaste decided to conclude a peace, under which the Duke of Opole-Racibórz gave up his claims to the throne of Kraków.
+In 1265, Bolesław adopted Leszek the Black as his heir.
+In 1273, Władysław Opolski organised a military expedition to Kraków because he refused to accept the adoption.
+On 4 June, the Battle of Bogucin Mały took place, where the army from Opole-Racibórz was defeated.
+At the end of October, Bolesław made a retaliatory expedition against Opole-Racibórz; however, the forces were limited to destroying specific areas of the duchy.
+In 1274, Władysław and Bolesław V the Chaste decided to conclude a peace, under which the Duke of Opole-Racibórz gave up his claims to the throne of Kraków.